Creating Rails-Based Projects

 - Do one of the following:

-- In the Create New Project dialog box, specify the project name and location.
-In the Project type drop-down list, select the desired Rails-based project type.
+- In the New Project dialog box, specify the project name and location.
+In the left-hand pane, select the desired Rails-based project type.

 - Specify the following: